 14 Aug Submission Package Special

-Many writers need expert help when it comes to submissions and we’re delighted to offer that.
+Writers can benefit from expert assistance when it comes to submissions and we’re delighted to offer that help.

-2. Check that you have tailored your submission exactly to what they ask for.
+Check that you’ve tailored your submission to exactly what they ask for.
 Look for what they need; usually the opening of your MS, a synopsis and a covering letter but several agents and publishers ask for more; maybe a blurb, maybe an elevator pitch.
 Pay heed to word counts and give yourself a headstart by not exceeding them by even a few words.
 Follow guidelines about line spacing and typefaces.
 Provide your submission in the format required, whether that’s as a Word attachment to an email, pasted in the body of an email itself or printed out and posted.
-Ensure you have the correct name for the agent or publisher you want to approach and address them appropriately.
-This does mean that you’ll need to adapt your submission to every individual organisation, but you’ll usually be able to create a template that’s your essential submission package.
+Ensure you have the correct name for the individual agent or publisher you want to approach and address them appropriately.
+This does mean that you’ll need to adapt every submission, but you’ll usually be able to create a template that’s your essential submission package.

 Happy with the above?
 Good stufff.
 Here’s how we help you maximise your submission’s potential.